kennethihezie/simple-nodejs-app/kubernetes.md

 # kubectl apply -f <deployment-file> ---- Used to apply new configuration changes.
 For example image tag update.
 Which automatically rollout changes

 # kubectl rollout undo deployment/<deployment-name> ---- used to rollback changes

+# kubectl get pods,svc ------ Used to get all pods and services

+# kubectl get nodes -o wide ------- Used to get the worker node ip address